jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews4.md

 The point here is not an analysis of human nature, but that the **Word searches the heart in such detail that it is like a sharp sword** that divides even what is virtually (but not absolutely) indivisible, whether soul and spirit or joints and marrow.
 #craigkeener

+What the author is saying is that God's Word can reach to the innermost recesses of our being.
+We must not think that we can bluff our way out of anything, for no secrets are hidden from God.
+We cannot keep our thoughts to ourselves.
+There may also be the thought that the whole of human nature, however we divide it, physical as well as nonmaterial, is open to God.
+#leonmorris

 #### v.13
 >Nothing in all creation is hidden from God's sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.